-“It’s a natural extension to what we’re doing,” says Miguel de Icaza, one of the more prominent authors of the Mono project, which provides an implementation of the Microsoft .Net framework to run on Linux and other systems.
+"It's a natural extension to what we're doing," said Miguel de Icaza, one of the more prominent authors of the Mono project, which provides an implementation of the Microsoft .Net Framework to run on Linux and other systems.

-“It’s almost a next logical step for us,” says de Icaza, who also is vice president of the developer platform at Novell.
+"It's almost a next logical step for us," said de Icaza, who also is vice president of the developer platform at Novell.

 The intention is to enable Silverlight content to run on the Linux desktop.
-As far as application development goes, Mono users either could use a text editor or develop on Windows, he says.
+As far as application development, Mono users either could use a text editor or develop on Windows, he said.

-“What we’re interested in doing is ensuring that the Linux desktop continues to be able to consume content posted on the web”, whether it is Silverlight, Flash or another variety of content, de Icaza says.
+"What we're interested in doing is ensuring that the Linux desktop continues to be able to consume content posted on the Web," whether it is Silverlight, Flash, or another variety of content, de Icaza said.

-“We’re hoping to have a preview by the end of the year,” he says.
+"We're hoping to have a preview by the end of the year," he said.
 The team is targeting deployment with Silverlight 1.1, which is just in an early, alpha stage.
-The 1.1 release features the .Net CLR (common language runtime), de Icaza notes.
+The 1.1 release features the .Net CLR (Common Language Runtime), de Icaza noted.

 Release of Silverlight for Mono will depend on Microsoft's own schedule for Silverlight 1.1.

 One sticking point is that the Mono group may have to license the VC-1 codec needed for Silverlight.
-The codec will likely not be open source, but Mono backers may be able to ensure volume licensing terms from a European-based company, de Icaza says.
+The codec likely will not be open source, but Mono backers may be able to ensure volume licensing terms from a European-based company, de Icaza said.

 Facebook coughs up $19bn to buy WhatsApp, draw younger users